Russell’s Teapot: Rhetorical Trick or Philosophical Argument?

 General Concept: Bureaucratic Form vs. Human Meaning “Someone must have slandered Josef K., for one morning, without having done anything

 What is the meaning?
-And how is it different from form?
+And how does it differ from form?
 We live in a world of forms.
 Everything around